Coronavirus and the British Ecological Society

-The British Ecological Society continues to follow the latest government advice in forming our responses to the coronavirus outbreak.
-Our primary concern is the health and wellbeing of our staff, visitors and all those attending and travelling to our events and activities.
-We are encouraging everyone to follow the helpful NHS advice on how best to avoid catching and spreading the virus.
+The British Ecological Society continues to be guided by the latest government advice in forming our responses to the coronavirus outbreak.
+Our primary concern is the health and wellbeing of our staff, members and all those involved in our activities.
+We are encouraging everyone to follow the helpful NHS advice on coronavirus.

-Following UK Government advice, the BES office in London is now closed, but BES staff are continuing to work from home.
-The quickest way to get hold of staff is by email, for which you can find details here.
+The BES office in London is now closed, but BES staff are continuing to work from home.
+The quickest way to get hold of staff is by email, and you can find details here.

 We continue to focus on the high-quality service and short turnaround times expected of the BES journals.
 While we know some of you will be using your time to focus on writing and publishing, we recognise that many authors, reviewers and members of our editorial boards will be facing challenging circumstances and will need more time to return revisions, reviews and recommendations.